- Becca Robinson, Bach Elementary third/fourth grade teacher

 Photos and video by Jo Mathis/AAPS District News As one of Rec & Ed’s most popular summer educational programs draws to a close today, another 800 AAPS children have become proud Safety Town graduates.
-And that means a lot of Ann Arbor area parents are …
+And …

 “It makes tennis approachable, and it makes it fun.
 It’s the first time ever tennis has been sized to children and it makes them feel successful and that’s what we want kids to have fun and enjoy the sport,” says Youth Tennis Coordinator Zofii Casterline.